MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 <!--- Add schema field -->

 ### Add a Binary Schema Field

-<p class="alert">Binary field inference was introduced in iOS SDK v2.0.0+.
-This means that, while you still need to manually configure the S3 module settings if you haven't already, you will not need to manually add a Binary field to your schema.</p>

 Follow the <a href="https://developer.stackmob.com/tutorials/dashboard/Adding-a-Binary-Field-to-Schemas" target="_blank">Adding a Binary Field To Schemas</a> tutorial to get the S3 module and a Binary field in your schema set up.